Carry as little as possible, but choose that little with care.” – Earl Shaffer.

 As I wrote earlier:

 Giger was a rocket engineer and his attention to detail was phenomenal.
 What we would call a spreadsheet for resupplies, gear weight , costs and so on are documented.
 Andrew would have fit right in with Backpackinglight.com !

 14 lbs total of gear in 1969!
 And that equipment includes a white gas stove, a standard backpack for the time, and so on.
-Hardly gear that was dangerous or foolish to take for an extended trip in the outdoors.
+Hardly equipment that was dangerous or foolish to take for an extended trip in the outdoors.
 The Appalachian Trail was more remote and underused nearly fifty years ago.

 Is all of today’s lightweight gear not durable, dangerous, and foolish to take?
 That makes as much sense to make that statement as it did in the 1930s, 1960s, 1990s, or today.

 Or, to use a phrase from my ever-wise and colorful mother: “They are so full of shit their mouth is full.”

 Today’s lighter gear is even more comfortable and efficient than the lighter weight gear of even fifteen years ago.
-Gear that admittedly required more of a knowledge base to use efficiently.
+Equipment that admittedly required more of a knowledge base to use efficiently.
 Today’s equipment?
 Even the off-the-shelf REI gear is lighter than what was available in a similar store in the Dark Ages of the 1990s.

 It is easy to go light, be comfortable, and be safe.
 People have been using this method for eighty years.
 If not longer.

-Go out, have fun, and realize that to indeed go with a heavy gear load takes a lot more work than going lighter, comfortable, and safe in 2017.
+Go out, have fun, and realize that to indeed go with a cumbersome gear load takes a lot more work than going lighter, comfortable, and safe in 2017.